 In addition, a notice of the disqualification must be filed with the SEC within five (5) days of such disqualification pursuant to requirements of the SRC Rules.

-In addition, an independent director can be removed if he subsequently fails to have any of the qualifications and/or possesses any disqualifications specifically applicable to an independent director under the law (e.g. , beneficial ownership of more than 2% of the equity of the Company and/or its subsidiaries). f.
-Re-instatement (i) Executive Directors The reinstatement of any executive director who was previously temporarily disqualified to act as such will require the observance of the procedure described above for the selection and appointment of executive directors.
+In addition, an independent director can be removed if he subsequently fails to have any of the qualifications and/or possesses any disqualifications specifically applicable to an independent director under the law (e.g., beneficial ownership of more than 2% of the equity of the Company and/or its subsidiaries).

+f.
+Re-instatement

+(i) Executive Directors

+The reinstatement of any executive director who was previously temporarily disqualified to act as such will require the observance of the procedure described above for the selection and appointment of executive directors.

 The re-instatement of a director may either be made during the annual stockholders' meeting or at any time by the vote of at least a majority of the remaining directors in case of any vacancy occurring in the Board other than by removal by the stockholders or by expiration of term, and such director so elected to fill a vacancy shall be elected only or the unexpired term of his predecessor in office.

-Pursuant to the provisions of the CG Manual, the Nomination Committee pre- screens and short-lists candidates who have the qualifications and none of the disqualifications set out in applicable laws and regulations, the By-laws and the CG Manual.
+Pursuant to the provisions of CG Manual, the the Nomination Committee prescreens and short-lists candidates who have the qualifications and none of the disqualifications set out in applicable laws and regulations, the By-laws and the CG Manual.

 A director proposed to be reinstated must possess all the qualifications and none of the disqualifications for the position of director.

-And pursuant further to the CG Manual, the reinstatement of a previously disqualified director should be made only after the period of disqualification described below: 1. in case of any refusal to comply with the disclosure requirements of the Securities Regulation Code and its implementing rules and regulations, until the compliance with such disclosure requirements; 2. in case of absence in more than 50% of all regular and special meetings of the Board during his incumbency, or any 12-month period during the said incumbency, unless the absence is due to illness, death in the immediate family or serious accident, until after the succeeding election; and
+And pursuant further to the CG Manual, the reinstatement of a previously disqualified director should be made only after the period of disqualification described below:

+- in case of any refusal to comply with the disclosure requirements of the Securities Regulation Code and its implementing rules and regulations, until the compliance with such disclosure requirements; - 2. in case of absence in more than 50% of all regular and special meetings of the Board during his incumbency, or any 12-month period during the incumbency, unless the absence is due to illness, death in the immediate serious family or accident, until after the succeeding election; and
-6

-In case the re-instatement will 3. in case of dismissal or

-be made during the annual termination for cause as

-stockholders' meeting, the director of any

-final list of the candidates is corporation, until he has

-set out in the Definitive cleared himself from any

-Information Statement and the involvement in the cause

-disclosures of the Company for that gave rise to his

-the information and dismissal or termination.

-consideration of the

-stockholders.
-During the

-annual stockholders' meeting,

-the 15 nominees who get the

-highest votes shall be deemed

-duly elected as directors.

-Under the By-laws, cumulative

-voting is allowed in the

-election of directors.
-Thus, a

-stockholder may distribute

-his/her votes per share to as

-many persons as there are

-directors to be elected, or

-he/she may cumulate his

-shares and give one candidate

-as many votes as the number

-of directors to be elected

-multiplied by the number of

-shares he/she has, or he/she

-may distribute them on the

-same principle among as many

-candidates as he/she shall see

-fit; provided, that the total

-number of votes cast by

-him/her shall not exceed the

-number of shares owned by

-him/her as shown in the books

-of the Company multiplied by

-the whole number of directors

-to be elected.
+In case the re-instatement will be made during the annual stockholders' meeting, the final list of the candidates is set out in the Definitive Information Statement and the disclosures of the Company for information consideration the οf stockholders.
+During the annual stockholders' meeting, the 15 nominees who get the highest votes shall be deemed duly elected as directors.
+Under the By-laws, cumulative voting is allowed in the election of directors.
+Thus, a stockholder may distribute his/her votes per share to as many persons as there are directors to be elected, or he/she may cumulate his shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of shares he/she has, or he/she may distribute them on the same principle among as many candidates as he/she shall see fit; provided, that the total number of votes cast by him/her shall not exceed the number of shares owned by him/her as shown in the books of the Company multiplied by the whole number of directors to be elected.